 Why don’t you focus on what you are clear about?
 You’re not actually confused about everything!

 In all my thinking about the confusion I had forgotten the things that I actually wasn’t confused about, and the power I had to make my own choices.
 Her suggestion suddenly gave me permission to look for a middle way, to walk the path between uncertainty (you can never know what will happen and life is a mystery) and agency (our capacity and power to act in the world and to make choices).

 Because, although I am never going to be perfect and bulletproof, or have absolute certainty in my life, I can still make choices, I can positively impact the lives of others, and I can have clarity.
 And so can you.

 Uncertainty is scary because it means that things are beyond our control.
 Embracing uncertainty means acknowledging that the world is not safe and predictable.
 That’s frightening.
 It means that no matter how big we build our houses they might still fall down, that we might fall in love with the person we least expect, we might win the lottery, we might die tomorrow.

 Our lives are strange, unpredictable, and miraculous things.
 And to live them fully we have to be able to face the uncertainty that is an inextricable part of them.

-Living with uncertainty doesn’t mean that you get to curl into small ball of fear and hide yourself away.
+Living with uncertainty doesn’t mean that you get to curl into a small ball of fear and hide away.
 Nor do you get to throw your hands up in the air, give yourself over to the chaos of life, and spend your time rolling in the mud.You acknowledge uncertainty and live a rich, full, and intentional life.
 You can still have action plans.
 You can tick boxes.
 You can be proactive, and get stuff done, and make a difference in the world.

 All while accepting that life is uncertain and you don’t know (everything).